caffeinated-pixels/day14-lonely-elf/readme.md

 - Write a function to duplicate the elf when the button is clicked.

-I also put the elves in 6 column grid layout and included a fade in animation for each elf, because that's what elves like 🧝
+I also limited the total number of elves to 100, put them in 6 column grid layout and included a fade in animation for each elf, because that's what elves like 🧝